shaner1/PandS_Project/README.md

 The first aspect of the program I decided to tackle was outputing a summary of the variables of the data set to a text file.
 The individual file for this aspect of the program can be found in the repository named *summary.py* and *summary_log.py* is the relevant log file.

-Using Pandas describe() function, it was relatively similar to generate the summary.
+Using Pandas describe() function, it was relatively simple to generate the summary.
 What was difficult was outputting this summary to a text file.
 After some trial and error, I realised I should pass the summary to a variable and then output that variable to the text file.
 At first this wouldnt work either until i realised the variable needed to be a string.

 Another apsect I struggled with was trying to nicely format the summary in the text.
-Unfortunatly, I was able to find out how to format text when writing to a file.
+Unfortunatly, I was not able to find out how to format text when writing to a file.

 #### Histogram